Anurag212017/LinuxServer_configuration/README.md

 <a name="step_5_1"></a>
 ### Step 5.1: Use `Fail2Ban` to ban attackers

-:white_check_mark: This step was added after first review to meet the specifications.

 `Fail2Ban` is an intrusion prevention software framework that protects computer servers from brute-force attacks.
 - Install Fail2Ban: `sudo apt-get install fail2ban`.